iziliev/Projects-with-Raspberri-Pi4B/README.md

 Save and exit.
 Reboot to verify that the screen comes up on boot!

-## VII.
+## VIII.
 Install OpenOffice

 	sudo apt-get install openoffice.org

-## VIII.
+## XI.
 How to fix ‘Cannot currently show the desktop’ on Raspberry Pi

 	sudo apt-get install openoffice.org